meel0wx/meel0wx.github.io/docs/writeup/random/hidrogen.md

 `mysql --defaults-file=/etc/mysql/debian.cnf`

 But we unsuccessful to login, so we need to get the root access first.

-So here we are lucky because `sudo -l` can be read.
+#### Privesc

+To gain a root user access, we can try give `sudo -l` but we cannot access it.
+So I try to login using SSH service and we are lucky it give something to look on.

 ```bash
 john@hydrogrencorp:~$ sudo -l